Complement component 2: Development of SLE

-Treatment and Management
+Treatment and management

 Complement deficiency is managed on a case-by-case basis with antibiotics and regular visits with an immunologist.
-A form to treat complement component 2 deficiency includes replacing the missing component of the cascade, either through direct infusion of the protein or through gene therapy.
+One form of treatment for complement component 2 deficiency includes replacing the missing component of the cascade, either through direct infusion of the protein or through gene therapy.
 Patients should be aware of the symptoms of meningococcal infection and receive routine vaccinations.
-Patients should seek for accessible resources offered by the medical provider and take the necessary actions needed to treat complement deficiency.
+Patients should seek accessible resources offered by their medical provider and take the necessary actions needed to treat complement deficiency.

-Patient Education
+Patient education

 Patients and parents should be educated on the symptoms of serious illness and seek care immediately.
 Vaccination is an important preventive measure for the deficiency of complement component 2.
 Early diagnosis, antibiotic prophylaxis, and vaccinations can help prevent life-threatening infections in hereditary C2 deficiency.

-Promoting Health Care Outcomes
+Promoting health care outcomes

 The interprofessional team must be aware of the clinical features of patients with complement deficiency or immunodeficiency, and refer them to allergist/immunologists when necessary.
 Infection prevention and treatment of infections are key for complement deficiencies.

 Patient organizations build public awareness and support research to improve patients' lives.
 Patient organizations provide access to information, resources, and support.